-What Is Existential Anxiety?
+What Can Trigger Existential Anxiety?

-- Excessive worrying
+- Excessive worry

 - Tightness in the chest

 The experience of an existential crisis (overwhelming existential anxiety) may drive a person to engage in unhealthy coping mechanisms that could be dangerous to their health.
 If they come to believe that nothing matters in life because death is inevitable, they might take risks with little regard to their own safety or well-being, or even develop suicidal thoughts.
 For instance, one study conducted in Hong Kong found that young people may take illicit drugs in part to manage anxiety around existential concerns, such as feeling confused about who they are and the meaning of life in general.

 Feeling anxious about existence, death, and the meaning of life can be scary and overwhelming.
 If you’re experiencing existential anxiety, the following strategies may help you cope.